 Companies working in the rail freight industry are essential to our nation’s economy.
-According to data provided by the Association of American Railroads (AAR), approximately 40% of long-distance freight volume travels by train.
-As rails are a highly regulated and complex industry, companies locked in rail freight rate disputes face a number of different challenges.
+According to data provided by the Association of American Railroads (AAR), approximately 40 percent of long-distance freight volume travels by train.
+As freight railroads are a highly regulated and complex industry, companies locked in rail freight rate disputes face a number of different challenges.
 In this article, you will find an overview of the key things to know about resolving a freight rate dispute in Washington, D.C.

 Many Rail Freight Contracts are Subject to a Railroad Cost Index

 A commercial contract is an agreement between two or more parties.
 While rail freight agreements share some important similarities with other types of business contracts, there are also some unique issues that must be considered.
 A significant percentage of rail freight rates are set in relation to a railroad cost index.
 There are two main railroad cost indices:

 The primary purpose of a railroad cost index is to assess the change in the price level for the primary economic inputs into rail freight operations—those being things like fuel costs, labor expenses, and other materials/supplies.
 The costs that go into rail freight operations are variable, which is a challenge because the rail freight industry operates on relatively tight margins.

 Railway companies in the rail freight industry are often looking for efficient, cost effective ways to resolve commercial disputes.
 A prolonged legal fight is generally not in the best interest of either party or interstate commerce.
 A specialized dispute resolution system exists to help small and mid-sized companies in the rail freight industry resolve freight rate fights and other legal contract disputes.